ArnaudDerosin/RNWatchConnectivitySwiftUI/README.md

-# RNWatchConnectivitySwiftUI
+# RNWatchConnectivitySwiftUI - WIP (Background transfer from Watch)
-This application will allow you to try communication between a React Native iOS app and its paired watchOS app using the SwiftUI framework.
+The application allow you to try communication between a React Native iOS app and its paired watchOS app using the SwiftUI framework.
 It includes interactive messaging, background transfer and monitoring including reachability, watch app installation.

 ## React Native App preview
 <p align="center">